user096/ms-community-wiki/reinstalling-gpu-and-sound-drivers.md

 2. Locate the option for downloading drivers for your product.
 If it is a pre-built computer such as a laptop you may need to model or serial number to find the download page.

-3. Find the download for the graphics drivers (or sound drivers), agree to any terms and conditions, then download the file.
+3. Find the download for the drivers, agree to any terms and conditions, then download the file.

 4. Run the downloaded executable file and follow the on-screen instructions.